Adrienne Jennings Noti: Education

-Legal and academic career
+Career

-Noti began her legal career as a law clerk for Judge Carol Bagley Amon of the United States District Court for the Eastern District of New York from 2000 to 2001.
+Noti began her legal career as a law clerk for Judge Carol Amon of the United States District Court for the Eastern District of New York from 2000 to 2001.
 From 2001 to 2002, she was a legal fellow with the Center for Reproductive Rights.
 From 2002 to 2004, she was a staff attorney with the Safe Horizon Domestic Violence Law Project in New York City.
 From 2004 to 2006, Noti was a clinical law professor at Rutgers School of Law and director of a pro bono program for law students.
 From 2006 to 2010, she was a clinical law professor at American University’s Washington College of Law.
-She has also served as an adjunct professor at New York University School of Social Work and the Georgetown University Law Center.
+She has also served as an adjunct professor at New York University Silver School of Social Work and the Georgetown University Law Center.
 From 2010 to 2011, she served as a managing attorney at the D.C.
 Bar Pro Bono Program.
 From 2011 to 2014, she was an advisor at the Office of Child Support Enforcement of the United States Department of Health and Human Services.

-Judicial career

-D.C. superior court magistrate judge service
+D.C. superior court service

-She has served as a magistrate judge of the Superior Court of the District of Columbia since 2014.
+She served as a magistrate judge of the Superior Court of the District of Columbia from 2014 to 2024.

-Nomination to D.C. superior court

 On September 30, 2021, President Joe Biden nominated Noti to serve as a Judge of the Superior Court of the District of Columbia.
-President Biden nominated Noti to the seat vacated by Judge Frederick H. Weisberg, who his term was expired on March 22, 2018.
+President Biden nominated Noti to the seat vacated by Judge Frederick H. Weisberg, who retired on March 22, 2018.
 On December 2, 2021, a hearing on her nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 On January 3, 2022, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was later renominated the same day.
 On February 2, 2022, her nomination was favorably reported out of committee.
 On January 3, 2023, her nomination was returned to the president.
 She was renominated on January 23, 2023.
 The Senate Committee on Homeland Security and Governmental Affairs reported her nomination out of committee by a 8–4 vote.
-Her nomination is pending before the United States Senate.
+On January 3, 2024, her nomination was returned to the president.
+She was renominated on January 11, 2024.
+On January 31, 2024, her nomination was favorably reported out of committee by an 8–5 vote.
+On March 7, 2024, the Senate invoked cloture on her nomination by a 52–46 vote.
+Later that day, her nomination was confirmed by a 51–45 vote.
+She was sworn in on March 25, 2024.